Christinacord/everything-cars/README.md

 - Customer Name
 - VIN number
 - Price of Vehicle
-In order to retrieve which automobiles existed in the inventory, we had to poll for VINs.
+In order to retrieve which automobiles existed in the inventory, we had to communicate with the inventory microservice and grab the data for existing VINs aka poll for VINs.

+An Employee model was created to represent the name and id of the Sales Person who contributed to the sale.
+- Name of Sales Employee
+- Employee ID

+A Customer model was created to represent the information of Customer purchasing a vehicle.
+- Name of Customer
+- Address of Customer
+- Phone Number of Customer